aio-libs/aiohttp/docs/client_reference.rst

       Unmodified HTTP headers of response as unconverted bytes, a sequence of ``(key, value)`` pairs.

+   .. attribute:: links

+      Link HTTP header parsed into a :class:`~multidict.MultiDictProxy`.

+      For each link, key is link param `rel` when it exists, or link url as :class:`str` otherwise, and value is :class:`~multidict.MultiDictProxy`
+      of link params and url at key `url` as :class:`~yarl.URL` instance.

+      .. versionadded:: 3.2

    .. attribute:: content_type

       Read-only property with *content* part of *Content-Type* header.